(image credits)

 -

-Optimization and Machine Learning Lab, King Abdullah University of Science and Technology (KAUST)
+King Abdullah University of Science and Technology (KAUST)

-Research intern (remotely) advised by
+Remote research intern advised by

 Prof. Peter Richtárik, September 2020 - August 2021.